rahulpalanivel/chatbot/README.md

 # 🧾 Insurance Chatbot - README

 This project is a simple, intelligent chatbot that helps users interactively query insurance policy details extracted from PDF documents.
-Built using **Python**, **LangChain**, **OpenAI**, **FAISS**, and **Streamlit**, this chatbot utilizes LLMs to understand user questions and provide accurate, context-aware answers.
+Built using **Python**, **LangChain**, **Gemini**, **Mistral**, and **Streamlit**, this chatbot utilizes LLMs to understand user questions and provide accurate, context-related answers

 ---

 ## 📌 Features
 - Upload insurance policy PDFs.
 - Ask natural language questions about the policy.
-- Retrieves relevant policy info using a vector database (FAISS).
+- Retrieves relevant policy info using a vector database (qdrant).
-- Uses OpenAI LLMs for response generation.
+- Uses Gemini LLMs for response generation.
 - Web-based UI using Streamlit.
 - Fallback detection for human escalation.